 You can also use a reminder app on your phone to setup recurring monthly notifications to help you remember to pay your bills on time.

 You may realize a lot of your bills are due around the same time of the month, which can cause challenges in having the funds available depending on when you receive your paycheck or other source of income.
-If this is the case, contact your creditors to see if you may be able to change your due date to coincide with a time of the month where you have less bills that are due.
+If this is the case, contact your creditors to see if you may be able to change your due date to coincide with a time of the month where you have fewer bills due.